AdobeDocs/commerce-learn.en/help/backend-development/create-module.md

 ---
 title: Create a module
-description: Create a module that logs to the PSR logger
+description: Learn how to create a module in Adobe Commerce that sends information to the PSR logger.
+This adds functionality to your first module in Adobe Commerce.
 kt: 5614
 doc-type: video
 activity: use